tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/smart-contracts.md

 <ExpansionPanel title="The beginnings of smart contracts">

-Let us backtrack to the 1990's when Nick Szabo first used the term smart contract in his [*Formalizing and Securing Relationships on Public Networks*](https://journals.uic.edu/ojs/index.php/fm/article/view/548/469).
+Let us backtrack to the 1990's when Nick Szabo first used the term smart contract in his paper [Formalizing and Securing Relationships on Public Networks](https://journals.uic.edu/ojs/index.php/fm/article/view/548/469).
 In his paper, Szabo introduces the possibility of efficiently transferring automated traditional contracts from common law into distributed protocols, especially in conjunction with digital transactions.
 He uses the example of a vending machine to break his proposition down into a real-life scenario.

 The vending machine is a contract with bearer: those with a sufficient amount of coins can engage in an exchange and receive the goods offered without the need for an actual person to take the money and hand over the item.
 Smart contracts in blockchain serve that same purpose but are much more versatile.